-City of London Financial Services ("COLFS") is an FSA registered firm.
+City of London Financial Services ("COLFS") is an FCA registered firm.
 Its activities primarily relate to the provision of operator agreements for Limited Liability Partnerships.

-COLFS was formed as a private limited company in 2006 and does not hold client assets or cash, or the like - in essence as simply structured as is possible for an investment management firm.
+COLFS was formed as a private limited company in 2006 and does not hold client assets or cash, or the like - in essence as simply structured as is possible.